LalitDevdax/HTML-CSS/README.md

 HTML - CSS

-$ The website are responsive for limited devices only i.e. iPhone SE .
+$ The website are responsive for limited devices only i.e. Desktop and iPhone SE .